Prevent Developer Burnout: How-to Guide on Best Practices & Tools

 ... or just book a demo call to find out how it works.

-The practice of writing reviews about your developers’ work is not new.
-It helps highlight the best and the worst about the employee’s performance.
+The practice of writing reviews is not new.
+It helps highlight the strengths and weaknesses, as well as define skill gaps of the team.
 This feedback is critical, and it can prevent any of the following reasons why your devs can get frustrated at work:

 The simple but powerful OKR system is a means of achieving all your company's goals and objectives.
 The teams can use team-level objectives to work together efficiently while individual objectives motivate each member on the team to go beyond their previous expectations.